A nilpotent IP polynomial multiple recurrence theorem: Polynomial mappings into nilpotent groups

 \section{Polynomial mappings into nilpotent groups}

 In this section we set up the algebraic framework for dealing with IP-polynomials in several variables with values in a nilpotent group.

-We begin with a generalization of Leibman's result that polynomial mappings into a nilpotent group form a group under pointwise operations \cite{MR1910931}*{Proposition 3.7 and erratum}.
-Following an idea from the proof of that result by Green and Tao \cite{MR2877065}*{Proposition 6.5} we encode the information that is contained in Leibman's vector degree in a prefiltration indexed by $\N=\{0,1,\dots\}$ (see \cite{MR2950773}*{Appendix B} for related results regarding prefiltrations indexed by more general partially ordered semigroups).
+We begin with a generalization of Leibman's result that polynomial mappings into a nilpotent group form a group under pointwise operations \cite[Proposition 3.7 and erratum]{MR1910931}.
+Following an idea from the proof of that result by Green and Tao \cite[Proposition 6.5]{MR2877065} we encode the information that is contained in Leibman's vector degree in a prefiltration indexed by $\N=\{0,1,\dots\}$ (see \cite[Appendix B]{MR2950773} for related results regarding prefiltrations indexed by more general partially ordered semigroups).

 A \emph{prefiltration} $\Gb$ is a sequence of nested groups

 A \emph{filtration} (on a group $G$) is a prefiltration in which $G_{0}=G_{1}$ (and $G_{0}=G$).
 We will frequently write $G$ instead of $G_{0}$.
 Conversely, most groups $G$ that we consider in this article are endowed with a prefiltration $\Gb$ such that $G_{0}=G$.
 A group may admit several prefiltrations, and we usually fix one of them even if we do not refer to it explicitly.